wxllxngton/printf/README.md

 # printf
-ALX Collaborative Project
+ALX Collaborative Project with Shannon Kaluki
-- Shannon Kaluki about a function that produces output according to a format.
+- A function that produces output according to a format.